The total size of Jamaica is 4243.65 sq miles.

 One of the oldest populated areas in the island of Jamaica tracing back to 600 - 650 A.D.
 It is believed to be the earliest Taino/Arawak settlement in Jamaica.
 When Christopher Columbus first came to Jamaica in 1494, he landed on the shores of St. Ann.
 He returned to Jamaica on his fourth voyage and was eventually marooned for one year at St. Ann's Bay (June 1503 - June 1504), which he called Santa Gloria.
 The first Spanish settlement in Jamaica was also at Sevilla la Nueva, now called Seville, just west of St Ann's Bay.
 Established by Juan de Esquivel, the first Spanish Governor of Jamaica, St Ann's Bay became the third capital established by Spain in the Americas.
 The first sugar mills were established by the Spaniards in Sevilla la Nueva before 1526.

 After 1655, when the English captured Jamaica, St Ann's Bay gradually developed as a fishing port with many warehouses and wharves.
 The parish of St. Ann was later named after Lady Anne Hyde the first wife of King James II of England.
 Ocho Ríos began to develop as a modern town and a favorite tourist destination in Jamaica.
 Its development commenced when Reynolds Jamaica Mines built a deep-water pier, west of the town to ship bauxite ore from the mines.

-Jamaica's forth-largest parish, the south of the parish is virtually flat except for the Hellshire Hills near the coast.
+Jamaica's fourth-largest parish, the south of the parish is virtually flat except for the Hellshire Hills near the coast.
 The central and northern sections are very mountainous, however; the northern border is on Mount Diablo, which crosses over into St Ann, the highest point being 686 metres (2,700 ft).